-The Danish Foreign Ministry, who commissioned the film, did not like the image of Greenland that Roos presented in Sisimiut.
-Similarly, local Greenlanders expressed that the film was not nuanced and focused too much on the poorest aspects of their community, whilst keeping an ironic distance to the elite.
+The Danish Foreign Ministry, who commissioned the film, did not like the image of Greenland that Roos presented.
+Similarly, local Greenlanders expressed that the film was not nuanced and focused too much on the poorest aspects of their community, while failing to acknowledge that not all inhabitants were poor and marginalised.
 This led Roos to make 17 Minutes Greenland.
-Reusing much of the material from Sisimiut, but radically changing the soundscape and the structure, the second film was quite different.
+Reusing much of the material from Sisimiut but radically changing the soundscape and the structure, the second film was quite different.
 Although 17 Minutes Greenland offers a broad insight into Greenland as a complex place—its landscape, its history, and its way of life—it is stripped of the irony that characterizes much of Sisimiut.
-Roos’s solidarity with and admiration for Greenland, its inhabitants and its place, is evidenced in both films.
-Whilst Sisimiut was driven by an inherent criticism of Denmark’s approach to Greenland, 17 Minutes Greenland offers glimpses of this criticism albeit through subtle features, such as introducing the country by its Greenlandic name, Kaalaallit Nunaat, and using a native speaker as narrator.
+Roos’s solidarity with and admiration for Greenland and its inhabitants are evidenced in both films.
+While Sisimiut was driven by an inherent criticism of Denmark’s approach to Greenland, 17 Minutes Greenland offers glimpses of this criticism through subtle features, such as introducing the country by its Greenlandic name, Kaalaallit Nunaat, and using a native speaker as narrator.
 Indeed, that same year, Roos produced his most critical documentary about Greenlandic relations: Ultima Thule (Denmark, 1967).
 Thule’s geopolitical significance during the Cold War cannot be underestimated, though Roos’s film focuses on the stark contrast between American and Greenlandic living conditions in Qaanaaq (Thule) and external threats to the volatile Arctic community.
-As such, this documentary foregrounded many of the environmental, societal, cultural and economic challenges still facing the Greenlandic society.
+As such, this documentary foregrounded many of the environmental, societal, cultural, and economic challenges still facing the Greenlandic society.

-Underpinning all of this is a documentary ethos, which operates with a modality grounded in revelatory and expositional.
-The aim of the documentaries is to educate the Danish viewer in particular in the complexities of Greenlandic society.
-While often critical of Danish governments, his films also reveal a certain sense of national pride nonetheless in the Danish relationship with Greenland.
+Underpinning all of this is a documentary ethos that operates with a revelatory and expositional modality.
+The aim of the documentaries is to educate the viewer (especially the Danish viewer) in the complexities of Greenlandic society.
+While often critical of Danish governments, Roos’s films nonetheless reveal a certain sense of national pride in the Danish relationship with Greenland.

-Problematizing Greenland as Geopolitical Agent
+<A>Problematizing Greenland as Geopolitical Agent <\>

 Like Roos’s Ultima Thule, Ivalo Frank’s documentary Echoes (2010) addresses the World War II and Cold War legacies of the US military and intelligence presence in Greenland.
 But it is underwritten by a documentary ethos informed by ambiguity and contingency.
-Rather than being instructional it is informed by a sense of political critique, through its usage of shot sequencing and interviews.
-The initial shot sequence focuses on a deserted and rusting US airbase in Narsarsuaq in southern Greenland, operated by the US as an aircraft refueling station from 1942–1958.
-The bulk of the documentary then focuses on the lives of a Greenlandic woman and a Danish man speaking in their living room in their small house.
-There is a purposeful scale jump, linking the grand strategic plans of the United States for Greenland to the everyday lives of a mixed Danish-Greenlandic couple who have both had experiences of living, working and loving Americans.
+Rather than being instructional, it is informed by a sense of political critique, through its usage of shot sequencing and interviews.
+The initial shot sequence focuses on a deserted and rusting US airbase in Narsarsuaq in southern Greenland, operated by the United States as an aircraft refueling station from 1942 to 1958.
+The bulk of the documentary then focuses on the lives of a Greenlandic woman and a Danish man, who speak in their living room in their small house.
+There is a purposeful scale jump, linking the grand strategic plans of the United States for Greenland to the everyday lives of a mixed Danish-Greenlandic couple who have both had experiences of living with, working with, and loving Americans.

 <INSERT FIG07_02 NEAR HERE>